robyrenata/jublia/README.md

 ## Build

 Run `ionic build` to build the project.
 The build artifacts will be stored in the `www/` directory.
 Use the `--prod` flag for a production build.
+Or specifically for Android you can use `npm run build` for developement build and `npm run build:production` for production build.

 ## Running unit tests